-5.8 Category B: PCB Product Testing Information
+5.8 Category B: PCB Product Testing

 This Control Action consists of further study of the extent to which commercial products contain inadvertently produced PCBs, as well as creation of a database to store the collected information.
 This Control Action also includes public education on products containing PCBs, providing consumers the opportunity to select products with lower PCB content.